Joshua Iginla

 Joshua Iginla (born 21 May 1969) is a Nigerian pastor, televangelist, and prosperity gospel preacher regarded by some as a prophet.
 He is the founder and senior pastor of the Champions Royal Assembly, a megachurch which meets in an 80,000 seat auditorium in Kubwa, Abuja, Nigeria.

 Early life

 Iginla was born on 21 May 1969 to Muslim parents in Ado-Ekiti, Ekiti State.
 He later converted to Christianity and subsequently became a Pentecostal pastor and televangelist.

 Personal life

-In 2019, Iginla told his congregation that he and his wife Yemisi had had extramarital affairs and had had children outside marriage.
-In an interview, Yemisi Iginla denied that she had had affairs, and in May 2020, Business Post reported that the couple had divorced and that Joshua Iginla had remarried to a South African.
+In 2019, Iginla told his congregation that he and his wife Yemisi had extramarital affairs and had children outside marriage.
+In an interview, Yemisi Iginla denied that she had affairs, and in May 2020, Business Post reported that the couple had divorced and that Joshua Iginla had remarried to a South African.

 Private jet

 In 2019, Iginla celebrated his birthday with a new private jet which the Nigerian daily newspaper Vanguard reported was necessary for his busy international preaching itinerary.